Review of Felt, Friendship, and Feelings, a tabletop RPG with a classic kids show vibe!

 Your character is a felt or puppet-friend, complete with core personality traits and a catchphrase!

 Character creation starts with who your character is and what makes them special – what are they known for (think Cookie Monster wants cookies, Grouch is a grump, and Gobo is an explorer).
-For our game, my kid wanted the puppy puppet we were using to be known for giving hugs and duck puppet to be known for quacking weird (I am pretty sure this last one was kiddo just trying to make me do funny sounds).
+For our game, my kid wanted the puppy puppet we were using to be known for giving hugs and duck puppet to be known for quacking weird (I am pretty sure this last one was my kid just trying to make me do funny sounds).

 After that, I loved the catchphrase part!
 You pick something that your character is known for saying, and it is used later in the game mechanics to get a bonus.
-This was a lot of fun and super cute, especially when kiddo picked, “I love you!” as the puppy’s catchphrase and eagerly used it to cheer everyone up whenever possible.
+This was a lot of fun and super cute, especially when my kid picked, “I love you!” as the puppy’s catchphrase and eagerly used it to cheer everyone up whenever possible.

 Rolling for Skills